Ckef/groufix-old/README.md

 #### Headers

 * `<groufix.h>` includes all _core_ functionality such as initialization, timing, window management, errors and all low level mechanisms.
-All core functionality can be found in `include/core/`.
+This header essentially exposes the bare minimum to work with Groufix.

 * `<groufix/math.h>` includes all mathematical functions associated with groufix.
 This includes a handful of constants and linear algebra, namely vectors, matrices and quaternions.

 * `<groufix/scene.h>` includes everything related to constructing a scene to render.
+This also includes high level constructs such as meshes, materials and manners to manage level of detail.

 * `<groufix/containers/*.h>` holds a set of headers defining useful container objects.
 All available containers are `vector`, `deque` and `list`.
 Replace the asterisk with one of these names.